Building Magnetic Hysteresis in Holography: Introduction

 More specifically, the gauge/gravity duality is a relation between a $d$-dimensional field theory living on the boundary and the corresponding $(d+1)$-dimensional bulk gravitational system with an appropriate boundary condition.
 Such a boundary condition tells us the prescription for the external sources and the non-normalizable modes of the field theory and the gravitational system, respectively.
 In this subject, we mainly consider a system with the sources given by the external magnetic field and chemical potential.
 These sources induce the magnetization, charge density and vacuum expectation value(VEV) of a scalar operator.
 We take into account $(2+1)$-dimensional systems in the present work.

 The $(2+1)$-dimensional spacetime we considered has a very interesting magnetic nature because the direction of magnetic field is always orthogonal to the $2$-dimensional space when the spacetime is embedded in higher dimensions.
 The magnetization is described as a real value, just as the magnetic field is.
 Therefore, the spontaneous magnetization is displayed by breaking $\mathbb{Z}_2$ symmetry.
 To realize this spontaneous symmetry breaking, we use the well-known hairy black brane solution with a real scalar field $\phi$.
 Such a real scalar field is dual to a scalar operator in the boundary theory.
 Since our final goal is to construct spontaneous magnetization and hysteresis curves, we introduce an interaction among the scalar operator, the magnetic field and the charge density operator.
 In bulk point of view, this interaction is achieved by adding an axionic term, $\int d^4 x W(\phi)\epsilon^{MNPQ}F_{MN}F_{PQ}$,\, to the action.
 And we consider a large class of model which can describe the spontaneous magnetization.
 We propose a general formula for the magnetization by using a `scaling symmetry' trick \cite{Banados:2005hm,Ahn:2015shg,Ahn:2015uza}.
-This formula will be confirmed in a specific model.
+This formula can be confirmed in a specific model.
+The proposed large class of models enable us to describe the spontaneous magnetization.

-The proposed large class of models enable us to describe the spontaneous magnetization by a Landau-Ginzburg type effective theory.
-We will show later how to associate gravity calculation to the parameters in the potential of the effective theory.
-Furthermore we find the effective mass of elementary excitation due to the quantization of magnetic fluctuations in the broken phase.
-In addition to this, we also give a comment on various local and global excitation in the effective theory.